How To Choose The Right Hydration for the Season

 Taking this holistic approach to skin care is not a band-aid effect (like most conventional methods.)
 This is YOU getting to know your body and what it reacts to.
 You will gain the personal power of choice and be able to control what you expose your body to!

-Feel free to boost your efforts with additional guidance from me – feel free drop a comment below!
+Feel free to boost your efforts with additional guidance from me, and drop a comment below!
 I’m here to help you through this whole process.
-I want to see you glow with confidence and beauty for many years to come. ✨✨
+I want to see you glow with confidence and beauty for many years to come. ✨

 ~Mei-Lana Chow RHN